Systems with heat recovery for a comfortable indoor climate

-+ How do I balance the system after installation?
++ How is the system balanced after installation?

 In order to qualify for Zehnder’s warranty, you’ll need to have your system commissioned by a certified commissioner.
 You can start the process by submitting your request on Zehnder’s website and completing their pre-commissioning checklist, after which a representative from Small Planet Supply will reach out regarding payment and scheduling.
 You can find Zehnder’s webpage here.

-+ How do I prevent my HRV/ERV core from freezing during the cold winter months?
++ How do I prevent th HRV/ERV core from freezing during the cold winter months?